iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > The app used to work fine until the 10 Dec update but then stopped checking for exposures automatically.
 It was difficult to report the issue --- it feels like mails / app reviews only got attention after people made fuss on social media.
 The app works OK now, after the 5 Jan update, but I wish there was an easier way to report bugs, and more transparency regarding existing ones.<br> :date: __2021-01-08 13:18:19__

 > Just got a notification after accidently turning off my.location to be informed I haven't been checked since 14th December !!!<br> :date: __2021-01-07 23:23:07__

-> Was working for a while but not performed a check since 16th December 2020 despite always being on.<br> :date: __2021-01-03 22:07:19__